Skip to content

 As you may have noticed with the stretches we introduced, they can be done anywhere and anytime - so don’t hesitate to incorporate them!
 And of course, as with any health condition, don’t wait to see a healthcare professional if you feel your state worsens or you need help.
 Seeking assistance from trained experts can also be a step worth taking - just know when to take it!

-Now that you've read about turtle neck syndrome, read more about What's the Most Important Benefit of Maintaining a Neutral Posture?
+Now that you've read about turtle neck syndrome, read more about What's the Most Important Benefit of Maintaining a Neutral Posture and Levator Scapulae Pain Relief.

 Sources: